MikeMaximus/gbm/GBM/readme.txt

 All Platforms:

+- Added the ability to backup and restore saves for the currently monitored game by using the "Backup" and "Restore" buttons on the main window.
+	- This allows for quick save scumming while a game is running, without interrupting the current session.
 - Fixed issues that could cause the Ludusavi Manifest import to fail.
 - Fixed a crash that could occur when cancelling detection and re-enabling while using the "Fast" detection speed.
-- Added the ability to backup and restore saves for the currently monitored game by using the "Backup" and "Restore" buttons on the main window.
-	- This allows for quick save scumming while a game is running, without interrupting the current session.
+- Changed how concurrent operations are handled.
+	- A backup, restore or import operation cannot be queued while another is currently in progress, a warning notification is now displayed if this occurs.
+	- Syncs triggered by another application and automatic backup restores can now execute while GBM is currently monitoring a session or paused while working in another window such as the Game Manager.
+		- Automatic backup restores can still fail if they happen to queue during another operation in progress.
 - Updated YamlDotNet to 13.1.0.

 Linux: